Stripe launched in 2011 as payment processing software for online businesses.

 Conclusion

-That’s all for my collection of Stripe stats for 2025.
+That’s all for our collection of Stripe stats for 2026.
 Stripe has quickly grown into one of the major players in the fintech industry, processing one trillion dollars annually.

 Hopefully, you found these facts and figures interesting.
 As a private company, Stripe doesn’t disclose a lot of juicy data.
-But I did my best to collect what was out there.
+But we did our best to collect what was out there.

 Backlinko is owned by Semrush.
 We’re still obsessed with bringing you world-class SEO insights, backed by hands-on experience.
 Unless otherwise noted, this content was written by either an employee or paid contractor of Semrush Inc.